 For resin bound installations us a UV resistant resin to prevent ‘dulling‘ which can tone down a resin bound driveway.
-More on this here.

 Patterned Concrete Drives VS Resin Bound -Drainage

 The best case scenario for both types of driveway surface is natural drainage to bedding areas.
-But as resin is a permeable surface, drainage really is no issue.
-Patterned concrete driveways generally need channel drainage as shown below.
+But as resin is (potentially) a permeable surface, drainage is less of an issue.

 Patterned Concrete Drives VS Resin Bound Drives – Cost